-By reviewing this report, you can check for any incorrect information and for fraud—not just to verify your credit score.
+By reviewing this report, you can check for any incorrect information as well as for fraud—not just to verify your credit score.

 What can I do to improve my credit score?

-• Timely Payments.
+- Timely Payments.
 Making payments on time, even just the minimum amount, is a significant factor in determining your creditworthiness.
-Your score can be affected negatively if you have a late payment, more so if late payments are a recurring issue on your account.
+Your score can be impacted negatively if you have a late payment, more so if late payments are a recurring issue on your account.

-• Total Outstanding Debt.
-Your score can drop if you have a lot of debt, using up most of your credit line or compared to your monthly income.
+- Total Outstanding Debt.
+Your score can drop if you have a lot of debt, using up most of your credit line or in comparison to your monthly income.

-• Account Age.
-Not having much of credit history can also influence your score.
+- Account Age.
+Not having much credit history can also influence your score.
 The longer an account is open, the longer credit agencies have an insight into your borrowing habits (good and bad).

-To improve your credit score, focus on paying your bills on time, paying more than just the minimum to bring down your outstanding balances, and not opening new accounts.
-Contact us today to review your creditworthiness, discuss home loan qualifications, or for questions you may have regarding the home loan process or improving your score to better qualify for a mortgage.
+To improve your credit score you should focus on paying your bills on time, paying more than just the minimum to bring down your outstanding balances, and not opening new accounts.
+Contact us today to review your creditworthiness and home loan qualifications or for any questions you may have regarding the home loan process or improving your score to better qualify for a property or home loan.

-When a homeowner cannot make their monthly payment of the principal and/or interest on their mortgage, the lender can have the home “foreclosed” on as stipulated in the terms of the mortgage contract.
+When a homeowner is unable to make their monthly payment of the principal and/or interest on their mortgage, the lender can have the home “foreclosed” on as stipulated in the terms of the mortgage contract.
 This means the lender can take ownership of the property, have the current homeowner evicted, and resell the property.

 What Happens When a Mortgage Payment is Missed?

 If you miss a mortgage payment, your lender has the legal right to protect their investment in your loan by repossessing the home and legally forcing you to leave the home.
 If the lender resells the home for less than what you owe or the property value has decreased below what you still owe on the home, the lender can pursue a Deficiency Judgement to regain some of what they lost from you.
 Both a judgment and a foreclosure can severely negatively impact your credit score and ability to purchase another home.
-Avoiding foreclosure is the best way to avoid negative effects on your credit history.
+Avoiding foreclosure is the best way to avoid the negative impacts it causes.